TeleAI-mcp/prime-time-tracker-1cvf/README.md

-# prime-time-tracker-1cvf
+# Prime Time Tracker 1Cvf

-A repository to test GitHub automation for issue management
+A repository to test GitHub automation for issue management.